-The Morton Arboretum works with professional affiliates in support of our mission for a greener, healthier, and more beautiful world.
-Here are some of the many organizations that are associated with the Arboretum and a few words about their purposes that represent synergies with us.
+The Morton Arboretum works with professional affiliates in support of our mission to save and plant trees for a greener, healthier, and more beautiful world.
+Here are some of the many organizations that are associated with the Arboretum and a few words about their purposes that represent synergies with us as a tree-focused museum and botanical garden.

 Enhances the value of museums to their communities through leadership, advocacy, and service.